ianblenke/gnugk-admin/README.md

 If you are reading this README on github, clone the github-admin project locally:

     $ git clone https://github.com/ianblenke/github-admin.git
-    $ cd github-admin/chef/
+    $ cd github-admin

+To customize your installation, copy the example static config.yml and database.yml:

+    $ cp config/config.yml.example config/config.yml
+    $ cp config/database.yml.example config/database.yml

 If you do not trust the .rvmrc, you can always run the command in the .rvmrc yourself:

-    $ rvm use 1.9.3-p194@gnugk_vagrant --create
+    $ rvm use 1.9.3-p194@gnugk-admin --create

 Next, you need to install the bundler gem:

     $ gem install bundler
     $ rvm reload

-Ok, now that we have RVM and bundler installed, you can now easily install Vagrant and Veewee:
+Ok, now that we have RVM and bundler installed, install the rest of the dependencies:

     $ bundle install

+The event database uses mongodb, so we install it first:

+    $ sudo apt-get install mongodb

 Next, we install PostgreSQL: